 The auto-invest function has all the usual options found on other sites.
 This includes country, loan term, interest rate, and loan originator.
 Peerberry provides investors a weekly email that provides simple information about interest earned, principal received from investors, investments made, and cash held on their behalf.
 The site has good reporting functionality, allowing investors to see all activity on their account within a chosen time period, and it can generate tax statements.

 Most loans offered on Peerberry currently come from two lending groups – Aventus Group and GoFingo.
 The details of which lenders are part of which group is provided in our Peerberry lender ratings page.
-A third, small lender called Lithome also lists loans, which is connected to a Lithuanian house building company.
+Other small lenders called Lithome and SL Baltic also list loans, which are connected to Lithuanian house building companies.

 As most loans on Peerberry come with buyback guarantees, understanding the financial position of each lender is important.
 This is an area we that Peerberry has significantly improved recently, as it has provided business updates for each of its loan originators, and it has also shared additional financial information with us.

 The other lending main lending group is called GoFingo.
 It is a much smaller lending group and also has a mix of new and established lending operations.
 In early 2020 Peerberry announced that GoFingo had achieved an estimated net profit of just over €2 million in 2019.